chen3feng/uct/README.md

 - Type the the full path of UBT.
 UCT can find it automatically if your current directory is under the game project or the engine directory.
 - Pass the `-Project=/Full/Path/To/YourGame.uproject`.
 UCT can find it automatically if your current directory is under the game project.
 - Type `Win64`.
-UCT assume the target platform is also the host platform, of cause you can change it.
+UCT assume the target platform is also the host platform by default, of cause you can also change it.
 - Type `Development`.
 UCT use `Development` by default.
 Even if you want to specify it, using `-c dev` is also easier.

 ## Install